Varna (Hinduism): Mahabharata

 The Mahabharata, estimated to have been completed by about the 4th century CE, discusses the Varna system in section 12.181.

 The Epic offers two models on Varna.
-The first model describes Varna as colour-coded system, through a sage named Bhrigu, "Brahmins Varna was white, Kshtriyas was red, Vaishyas was yellow, and the Shudras' black".
+The first model describes Varna as colour-coded system, through a sage named Bhrigu, "Brahmins Varna was white, Kshatriyas was red, Vaishyas was yellow, and the Shudras' black".
 This description is questioned by another prominent sage Bharadwaja who says that colours are seen among all the Varnas, that desire, anger, fear, greed, grief, anxiety, hunger and toil prevails over all human beings, that bile and blood flow from all human bodies, so what distinguishes the Varnas, he asks?
 The Mahabharata then declares, according to Alf Hiltebeitel, a professor of religion, "There is no distinction of Varnas.
 This whole universe is Brahman.
 It was created formerly by Brahma, came to be classified by acts."

 The Mahabharata thereafter recites a behavioural model for Varna, that those who were inclined to anger, pleasures and boldness attained the Kshatriya Varna; those who were inclined to cattle rearing and living off the plough attained the Vaishyas; those who were fond of violence, covetousness and impurity attained the Shudras.
 The Brahmin class is modelled in the epic, as the archetype default state of man dedicated to truth, austerity and pure conduct.
 Indeed, it goes on to assert that all men are children of Brahmins, which does not make sense, unless understood this way.In the Mahabharata and pre-medieval era Hindu texts, according to Hiltebeitel, "it is important to recognize, in theory, Varna is nongenealogical.
 The four Varnas are not lineages, but categories."